 b.
 Willian Nelson, the town’s grocer who was on Turner Street trying to reach his residence after he heard that the dam had broken.

 c.
 F. N. Hamlin, the Superintendent of Bayless Paper Mill, and a friend, Joseph McKinney who were on the highway directly below the dam driving back to Austin to warn the people.

 d.
-Mr. and Mrs. Adam Broadt, a retired couple who were sitting on thier front porch that faced down the valley below the dam.
+A retired couple, Mr. and Mrs. Adam Broadt, who were sitting on thier front porch that faced down the valley below the dam.

 e.
 Grace Baldwin Collins, who lived on upper Turner Street and was helping her elderly parents to the nearest hillside after she heard that the dam had broken.